 However, roughly 30 percent of people in the test were more likely to change their retirement-plan contributions.
 And among those who did change contributions, the average increase was about $1,150 a year.
 The total average income of the nearly 17,000 employees in the test was about $60,000 a year.

+Americans are often criticized for having low levels of financial literacy.
 In their study, co-authors Gopi Shah Goda, Colleen Flaherty Manchester, and Aaron Sojourner noted that making appropriate retirement savings and investment decisions entails "an understanding of the relationship between current contributions and income in retirement, but requires a level of financial sophistication that many Americans may lack."

 To test the value of an informational campaign, they set up four groups.
 One group received no information and a second group received general information about retirement savings.
 The third group got the general information plus projections of how much their nest eggs would grow by the time they retired.
 The last group got all this information plus a projection of how much regular retirement income their nest eggs would generate.

 The research confirmed that many people do not understand the concept of compounded earnings growth or the related benefit of long-term asset accumulation.
 In addition, making the transition from accumulating retirement assets to spending them down during retirement is difficult.